TeamWerewolf/project-specification/README.md

-# Project Proposal of Miller's Hollow Online
+# Project Specification of Miller's Hollow Online

-This repository is to maintain the proposal of project Miller's Hollow Online.
+This repository is to maintain the specification of project Miller's Hollow Online.